-The tourism trade is still booming though.
-Seville is always bustling with tourists, so bars, including Irish bars, restaurants, and guide companies take on expats.
+Thanks to this and its rich cultural heritage, tourism is a booming sector.
+Seville is always bustling with tourists, so bars, restaurants and guide companies take on expats.

 Job hunters should start their search online by looking for work in Seville on platforms such as Glassdoor and LinkedIn.
 A working knowledge of Spanish is an advantage when applying for work in Seville.
 Milanuncios.com is also a great resource as it includes classified adverts and job listings, and expats can also search for accommodation using this website.

 Some expats may move to Seville with a job in hand, others may start their search after arriving.
 Networking and making local connections should not be discredited, and it can also help entrepreneurs when starting a business.